limebit/medmodels/README.md

 ## Key Features

-* **Rust-Based Data Class:** Enables efficient transformation of patient data into flexible and extensible network graph structures.
+* **Rust-Based Data Class:** Facilitates the efficient transformation of patient data into adaptable and scalable network graph structures.
-* **High-Performance Computing:**  Handle large datasets in memory while maintaining fast processing speeds due to the underlying Rust implementation.
+* **High-Performance Computing:**  Handles large datasets in memory while maintaining fast processing speeds due to the underlying Rust implementation.
-* **Standardized Workflows:** Streamline common tasks in real-world evidence analysis, reducing the need for custom code.
+* **Standardized Workflows:** Streamlines common tasks in real-world evidence analysis, reducing the need for custom code.
-* **Interoperability:**  Facilitates collaboration and data sharing by providing a common data structure and analysis framework.
+* **Interoperability:**  Supports collaboration and data sharing through a unified data structure and analysis framework.

 ## Key Components

 * **MedRecord Data Structure:**
-    * **Graph-based Representation:**  Organizes medical data using nodes (e.g., patients, medications, diagnoses) and edges (e.g., date, dosage, duration) to capture complex interactions and dependencies.
+    * **Graph-Based Representation:**  Organizes medical data using nodes (e.g., patients, medications, diagnoses) and edges (e.g., date, dosage, duration) to capture complex interactions and dependencies.
     * **Dynamic Management:**  Provides methods to add, remove, and modify nodes and edges, as well as their associated attributes, allowing for flexible data manipulation.
+    * **Effortless Creation:** Easily create a `MedRecord` from various data sources:
+        * **Pandas DataFrames:** Seamlessly convert your existing Pandas DataFrames into a `MedRecord`.
+        * **Polars DataFrames:**  Alternatively, use Polars DataFrames as input for efficient data handling.
+        * **Standard Python Structures:**  Create a `MedRecord` directly from standard Python data structures like dictionaries and lists, offering flexibility for different data formats.
     * **Efficient Querying:**  Enables efficient querying and retrieval of information from the graph structure, supporting various analytical tasks.
     * **Grouping and Filtering:**  Allows grouping of nodes and edges for simplified management and targeted analysis of specific subsets of data.
     * **High-Performance Backend:**  Built on a Rust backend for optimal performance and efficient handling of large-scale medical datasets.